kit-de-iniciacion-barato-para-empezar-en-arduino

 MPU6050 Accelerometer

 The MPU6050 is a 6 DOF IMU that incorporates an accelerometer and a gyroscope.
-It allows you to detect accelerations and calculate the sensor’s orientation.
+It allows detecting accelerations and calculating the sensor’s orientation.

-This little technological marvel costs 1.25€, and for me, it is one of the essentials because it enables a ton of advanced projects, such as guiding and orienting robots, controlling a PC with the movement of an Arduino, stabilizing platforms, among many many others.
+This little technological marvel costs 1.25€, and for me, it’s one of the essentials because it allows for a lot of advanced projects, such as robot guidance and orientation, controlling a PC with Arduino movement, platform stabilization, among many, many others.

 arduino-mpu6050-componente